onflow/kitty-items/LOCAL_DEV.md

 #### Add the Fungible Token contract address

-Next we'll update the address of the emeulator's `FungibleToken` contract.
+Next we'll update the address of the emulator's `FungibleToken` contract.

 In `api/.env.local` add the value of `FungibleToken` in your emulator's output to:
   - `FUNGIBLE_TOKEN_ADDRESS`